 Germany, Holland and England

 After Sawyer, I was assigned to Weisbaden Air Force Base in Germany.
 Considering my lust for women, I am surprised when I remember that I never picked up a prostitute even though they were legal and plentiful in Germany.
 I did learn how to play foosball and get drunk on beer.
 In Germany the beer is much more potent than in America (21% alcohol compared to 6%).
-I learned to drink it anyway, and it was in Germany that I learned to love drinking wine in a place called
+I just adjusted to drinking it anyway, and it was in Germany that I learned to love drinking wine in a

 I had a roommate in the barracks who was from Chicago and was brought up with fighting on the streets.
 We would go out drinking and he would go out looking for someone to fight with.
 He was very strong and very fast with his hands and feet.
 His one mistake was arguing with the police outside a bar one night.
 The police in Germany don't have the restrictions our police have in this country.
 The policeman hit him and the guy he was arguing with over the head and threw them bodily in the police wagon while they were trying to explain their side of the story.